The Head Opener

 Content type: Page

-Activities and Objectives of the Association Founded in 1990, the QUANTA Association welcomes current and former physics students.
+Activities and Objectives of the Association Founded in 1990, the QUANTA association welcomes current and former physics students.
 Designed as a space for mutual support, it provides students with access to past exam papers and course materials.
-Our Activities: Career guidance for students and high school students.
-Organization of conferences, trips, social events, and happy hours/dinners.
+Our activities: Providing guidance to students and high school students.
+Organizing conferences, trips, parties, and social gatherings (drinks and meals).
 Inter-association projects (Telethon, parties, orientation weekends, etc.).
 Representing students on university councils.

 Polytech Student Union